 Education in industrial design and mechanical engineering

 Realizing his hometown couldn’t provide the education needed for his ambitions, Horacio sought formal training in both artistic and technical fields.
-He studied industrial design at the University of La Plata and later mechanical engineering at the University of Rosario.
+He studied industrial design at the National University of La Plata and later pursued mechanical engineering at the University of Rosario.

 The traditional education system, however, didn’t satisfy the young visionary.
 Finding no program that effectively combined art and science, Horacio grew frustrated with the slow pace of academic study.
 The political instability in Argentina during this time further complicated his educational journey.